livvy94/EarthBound-Instrument-Packer/Tutorial videos draft.md

 Another example is `[18 0F]`.
 This sets the note length to 18, and sets the release time to 0 (makes it really staccato) and sets the volume to full.

-Here's an example of how changing this stuff can be used to create some humanization.
+Changing the optional number can make things sound a little more human, or interesting.

 (example)

-Usually what I do is start with a small value like 06, then compress as you go.
+A big part of what I do is starting with a small value like 06, then compressing as I go.

 To compress note lengths, add them up with a hex calculator.
 Every windows computer comes with one, press start and type Calculator.
 Then click the menu and choose Programmer mode.